-In April 2021, the Company issued, in a private placement to certain initial purchasers in reliance upon the exemption from registration provided by Section 4(a)(2) of the Securities Act in transactions not involving any public offering, for resale by the initial purchasers to persons whom the initial purchasers believe are qualified institutional buyers pursuant to Rule144A under the Securities Act, Convertible Senior Notes (the "Notes") with an aggregate principal amount of \$325 million, due April 15, 2026, unless earlier repurchased, redeemed or converted.
+In April 2021, the Company issued, in a private placement to certain initial purchasers in reliance upon the exemption from registration provided by Section 4(a)(2) of the Securities Act in transactions not involving any public offering, for resale by the initial purchasers to persons whom the initial purchasers believe are qualified institutional buyers pursuant to Rule144A under the Securities Act, the Notes with an aggregate principal amount of \$325 million, due April 15, 2026, unless earlier repurchased, redeemed or converted.
 The proceeds from the Notes were used or are anticipated to be used for the Capped Call Transactions (described below), working capital, and other general corporate purposes, including acquisitions.
-There are no required principal payments prior to the maturity of the Notes.
+There are no required principal payments prior to maturity.
 In addition, the Company also granted the initial purchasers of the Notes an option to purchase up to an additional \$50.0 million aggregate principal amount of the Notes, for settlement within a 13-day period beginning on, and including, April 13, 2021, of which \$35 million of additional Notes were purchased for total proceeds of \$360 million.
 The Notes bear interest at an annual rate of 1%, payable semi-annually in arrears on April 15 and October 15 of each year, beginning on October 15, 2021.
+The Company incurred approximately \$10.8 million in issuance cost for the issuance of the Notes.
+During the three months ended February 28, 2022, the Company did not enter into any new or amended Notes.